Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Day trip to Loch Ness

-Among all the tours available to visit Loch Ness, the most popular are those that occupy a whole day, with an extension of between 9 and 12 hours and in which the price includes not only the transfer to the area, but a guided tour and various stops in areas of interest such as the Glencoe Valley or the Highland Mountains.
+Among all the tours available to visit Loch Ness, the most popular are those that occupy a full day, with an extension of between 9 and 12 hours and in which the price includes not only the transfer to the area, but a guided tour and various stops in areas of interest such as the Glencoe Valley or the Highland Mountains.

-2 or 3 day trips to the North of Scotland
+2 or 3 day trips to the north of Scotland

 If you come with more time and, in addition to Edinburgh, you want to know in depth the northern Scottish environment, you can find other types of organized tours in which you will invest between 2 to 3 days to get to know the area.